Other Ways to Give

 Congratulations!
 The UCONN students who received scholarships are Lillian Borbas, Julie Turner, and Annabelle Caswell.
 Our Naugatuck Valley Community College winners are Aiden Usher and Elizabeth Grimaldi.

-Click HERE for information about these students and their studies.Â
+information about these students and their studies.

-The CT Hort Cares Grant program
+CT Hort Cares Grant Program information

-Early in 2023, the Board approved the formation of a Civic Project Committee to administer a grant program to expand the Society’s efforts to educate our great state on the importance of plants and our precious environment.
+The CT Hort Grant Program expands the Society’s efforts to educate our great state on the importance of plants and our precious environment.

 Volunteers are the heart and soul of the Connecticut Horticultural Society.
-With only two part-time employees, we rely heavily on the hands of dozens of helping volunteers to be able to offer a season of professional speakers, educational workshops, Spring Plant Sale & Auction, trips, biennial Symposium, and more.
+With only three part-time employees, we rely heavily on the hands of dozens of helping volunteers to be able to offer a season of professional speakers, educational workshops, Spring Plant Sale & Auction, trips, biennial Symposium, and more.

 Please consider adding your talents and time to the mix, whether on a one-time or ongoing basis.
 Your board of directors and fellow CT Hort members welcome your efforts and thank you in advance.

-Please contact Office Administrator Mary Anna Martell at 860-529-8713 or [email protected].
+Please contact Office Administrator Mary Anna Martell at 860-529-8713 or office@cthort.org.

 Continued vitality and excellence in the years ahead will depend in large part on the size of the Connecticut Horticultural Society’s endowment.
 Building a strong endowment requires a flow of funds from people who care about CT Hort’s future and wish to help ensure its well being.
 Planned gifts during life or bequests upon death will help continue the work of CT Hort.